 If you have exceptionally favorable circumstances, we don't see how you will do long exposures under these conditions.
 It will then be necessary to rely on high speeds; otherwise, there is a risk of obtaining a "pixel slurry."

 From the edge (beach, cliff, etc.), it is much more accessible, and you will find the shooting conditions that we have exposed above.
 On a slightly rocky coast, it is quite possible to fix the movement of the water on the rocks or the foam generated by the waves crashing on the rocks.
 All the previous variations remain, in this case, applicable.
 It is the same for the surge of water on the beach.
 It is then up to you to decide what you want to show: the movement or its absence.

 Whatever the subject photographed, the problem is the same.
 The questions that arise are:

-- How to make the movement of water disappear?
+- How to move water disappear?
+And

 - How, on the contrary, to make it appear?